Dolphin-Bunny/discord_mutebot/README.md

 3.6. create a file called `.env` on repl.it

-3.7. paste `TOKEN=` ninto the .env file on the first line
+3.7. paste `TOKEN=` into the .env file on the first line

 3.8. paste your bot token after the `=`